 Register for this Tour

-We begin our tour with a stay at the comfortable Rancho Primavera, a well-appointed guest ranch just south of Puerto Vallarta and a hospitable base for explorations of diverse habitats rich in endemic birds.
-During the second half of our tour we will explore the highland pine oak zone of the Sierra Madre Occidental, rising above Puerto Vallarta.
+A comfortable and inexpensive introduction to the West Mexican avifauna begins with a stay at Rancho Primavera, a well-appointed guest ranch just south of Puerto Vallarta and a hospitable base for exploration of diverse habitats rich in endemic birds; the second half of the tour will explore the highland pine oak zone of the Sierra Madre Occidental rising above Puerto Vallarta.

 Our trip will focus on at least three distinct habitat types.
 We will explore coastal areas for herons, shorebirds, and waterfowl.
 The most unique habitat type is the West Mexican thorn forest, and many of the endemic species that we will seek most ardently make their homes here.
 This dry forest type can be surprisingly difficult to bird and is home to a number of secretive and inconspicuous species.
 However, with endemic species like Citreoline Trogon and Red-breasted Chat to tempt us, persistence is sure to pay off.
 While there are many beautiful birds in the thorn forest, we will search for the exquisite Orange-breasted Bunting until we’ve soaked in all the orange, yellows, blues, and greens of this fine endemic.
 The ranch itself is set in the foothills, where thorn forest gives way to pine oak forest, and one begins to see species such as Acorn Woodpecker and Grace’s Warbler, as well as specialties like Military Macaw and various hummingbirds.